328 Walnut Street,

 The Yankton Opera House opened in 1902.
 In 1921, it was remodeled for use as a movie house, complete with a $10,000 pipe organ, chandeliers and new seats.
 It was named the Hess Theatre after it new owners.

-The theater closed in 1987, and three years later, was purchased by the Dakota Theatre, Inc., a non-for-profit organization.
-The Dakota was beautifully restored to its former appearance, a wonderful example of Art Deco architecture, and is today used for live theater and other live performances.
+The Dakota Theatre closed in 1987, and three years later, was purchased by the Dakota Theatre, Inc., a non-for-profit organization.
+The Dakota Theatre was beautifully restored to its former appearance, a wonderful example of Art Deco architecture, and is today used for live theatre and other live performances.

 Just login to your account and subscribe to this theater.